Neighborhood Weather Alert Day: Zeta brings flood risk, severe weather to western Carolinas

-The heaviest activity will be this morning before quickly tapering to a few showers and storms this afternoon.
-Locations in the Piedmont and to the southeast with be dealing with some showers and some storms today.
-Rainfall will be around an inch or less in these areas.

-The Mountains and Foothills will be a different story with heavy batches rolling through and potentially causing some minor flooding.
-Places to the north and west could pick up around 2-3” with locally higher amounts possible.
+CHARLOTTE, N.C.
+(FOX 46 CHARLOTTE) – The Carolinas took a pounding this morning as Zeta pushed through the region.
+High winds took down trees and power lines in many neighborhoods leaving a lot of people without power.

+Heavy rain dumped 1-2” across the area with a few higher amounts to the west.
+Some spotty showers and storms will be possible this afternoon, so stay with FOX 46 for the very latest.

-High winds will also be an issue as the tropical system passes by with gusts up to 40-45 mph.
+High winds will continue to be an issue as the tropical system passes by with gusts up to 40-45 mph.

+We will gradually clear out overnight as the storm system pulls away.
+Temperatures will also drop into the middle-50s overnight.

 DOWNLOAD OUR FREE WEATHER APP!